-It's very important that safety committee members be trained on using the well-known Hierarchy of Controls, which includes five basic strategies in controlling exposure to hazards in the workplace.
+It's very important that safety committee members be trained on using the well-known ANSI/AIHA Z10:2012 Hierarchy of Controls which includes six basic strategies in controlling exposure to hazards in the workplace.

-Safety professionals know all about the Hierarchy of Controls, so be sure to get trained and otherwise become more familiar with each of these topics.
-You may want to attend conferences sponsored by the National Safety Council, American Society of Safety Engineers and others to learn more about this important topic.
+Safety professionals know all about the Hierarchy of Controls, so be sure to get trained.
+You may want take Course 122, Introduction to Hazard Controls or Course 704, Hazard Analysis and Control.
+You may also want to attend conferences sponsored by the American Society of Safety Professionals and others to learn more about this important topic.

 In some companies, safety committees are assigned the responsibility to review and evaluate accident reports.
 Consequently, it's important that safety committee members understand effective accident investigation procedures and what good accident reports look like.

 One effective process for conducting accident investigations includes six steps to assess, analyze, and evaluate facts to develop permanent corrective actions.